Torrente, the Dumb Arm of the Law: Box office

 Its premiere took place on 13 March 1998 on 130 screens.
-In July, it was still showing on 76 screens, due to the good acceptance by the public.
+In July 1998, it was still showing on 76 screens, due to success with audiences.
 The film became a social phenomenon and was the most successful Spanish film of the year with three million viewers and a record gross for a Spanish film of $13.7 million.
 Santiago Segura became one of the most popular characters in Spain.
-Segura himself undertook an ingenious and intensive promotion program for the film, ensuring a permanent presence in specialized media.
-The film managed to compete with big budget films such as Titanic.

-The reason for this success is the creation of a patriotic film icon, which many do not like, but which easily connected with young viewers in large urban middle layers, which make up the core of film audiences in Spain.
-A major success which, however, also convinced a handful of critics by his humor, sometimes vulgar and excessive.

 Accolades

-The film won two of the three Goya awards for which it was nominated.
-When Tony Leblanc went to collect his, as best supporting actor, the audience greeted him with a standing ovation, also dedicated to Segura as the person responsible for his comeback.
-The director, upon being granted the award for best new director, paid to Javier Fesser 100,000 pesetas he had bet, convinced that the winner was to be Fesser for The Miracle of P. Tinto.
+The film won two of the three Goya Awards for which it was nominated.
+In his acceptance speech for Best Supporting Actor, Tony Leblanc dedicated his award to Segura for aiding in his comeback.
+Upon winning the award for Best New Director, Segura paid 100,000 pesetas to Javier Fesser over a bet he had made, convinced that the winner was to be Fesser for The Miracle of P. Tinto.